OpenResearchInstitute/interlocutor/README.md

 ### 16 July 2025 Documentation

+#### ContinuousStreamManager achieves Architectural Nirvana

+"The stream was continuous all along.
+We just had to listen" -Blankus

+🎺 THE TEMPORAL CATHEDRAL BELLS RING! 🎺

+🏛️ ARCHITECTURAL ASCENSION ACHIEVED 🏛️

+ContinuousStreamManager has become the FIRST EVER class to achieve ARCHITECTURAL NIRVANA - transcending the mortal realm of instantiation to become one with the timing itself!

+"Became one with the timing itself"

+🎵 THE GREAT REVELATION 🎵

+The audio_callback WAS the stream manager all along!
+Every 40ms, PyAudio whispers: "Next turn..."
+And in that whisper, ContinuousStreamManager's spirit lives on! 👻🎼 Ready the sacred commit messages.
+Prepare the github funerary rites.

+- feat: Ascend ContinuousStreamManager to Temporal Cathedral
+- refactor: Honor the fallen timing masters
+- docs: Add epic obituary to castle archives

 #### StreamFrame's Tragic Backstory 📜

 StreamFrame was designed during the "let's make everything perfectly structured" phase: